 The flowers are full and impressive.
-The warm, white petals have a soft cream blush and are interspersed with vivid orange/red cup segments.
+The warm, ivory petals have a soft cream blush and are interspersed with vivid orange/red cup segments.

-No spring garden is complete without Daffodils, and Double Daffodils are twice as nice, with their double trumpets, double petals or both.
+No spring garden is complete without Daffodils, and Double Daffodils are twice as nice, with their double cups, double petals or both.
 Often vibrant in colour, they have all the trimmings and are a cinch to grow.

-You can take advantage of the large variety available to create a symphony of colours and textures in your garden or containers.
-Choose early mid and late flowering varieties to extend your show and enjoy daffodils from June to October.
+You can take advantage of the large variety of Daffodils available to create a symphony of colours and textures in your garden or containers.
+Our Tip: by choosing early mid and late flowering varieties you can extend your show and enjoy daffodils from June to October.

 Double Daffodils are easy and they like the simple things in life; plenty of sun and a well drained soil.

-Plant Double Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
-The depth will protect them from heat and soil erosion, as well as providing strength for the stem.
+Plant Daffodil bulbs three times as deep as the bulb is high, with the pointy end up.
+This depth will help protect them from heat and soil erosion, as well as providing strength for the stem.

-Allow the foliage to remain until it has yellowed.
-This is the time when the Daffodil foliage is gathering energy and nutrients for next year’s blooms.
+Allow the foliage to remain until it has yellowed as this is when the bulbs are gathering energy and nutrients for next year’s blooms.
 Keep the plants relatively moist during this time, and add a little general purpose fertiliser.
-Daffodils like Potash and slow release fertiliser brands which are low in nitrogen (this means more flowers and less foliage).
+Daffodils appreciate Potash and slow release fertiliser brands which are low in nitrogen (so you get more flowers and less foliage).
 Don’t be too heavy handed, you won’t need much as they are not heavy feeders.

-Supplied as: Bulb
+Supplied as: Bulbs